Metro Transit to passengers: Mask up, please

 Metro Transit has tried to promote social distancing by limiting the number of passengers on buses to 10 to 15 people, depending on the vehicle's size.
 That goal is a bit easier to achieve because overall ridership on local buses is down about 62% since last spring.

 The transit agency says it has stepped up cleaning of buses and distributed alcohol wipes to drivers to scrub fare boxes and other high-touch areas.
-It’s also experimenting with a new air filtration system on some buses that emits pulses of hydrogen peroxide to kill the airborne virus.
-Plexiglass shields have been installed on buses to separate drivers from passengers, as well.
+It's also experimenting with a new air filtration system on some buses that emits pulses of hydrogen peroxide to kill the airborne virus.
+Plexiglass shields have been installed on buses to separate drivers from passengers.

 To date, no Metro Transit bus drivers or light-rail operators have died of COVID-19, though 99 have contracted the virus since last spring.